 The next step is to decide on the best way to fill it.

-Here are a few examples of how you can find the best candidates for the job.
+Here are a few tips on how you can find the best candidates for the job.

 Tip #1: Look within your organization